-The SC observed in both {\rm Al-Zn-Mg} and {\rm Ta-Te} QCs originate from the electron-phonon ({\it e}-ph) interaction.
-The {\it e}-ph interaction is of fundamental importance in triggering the formation of Cooper pairs in the most conventional superconductors, as proposed in the celebrated Bardeen–Cooper–Schrieffer theory.
-In the context of {\it e}-ph interaction, previous studies of the SC on the QC are focused on the simplified attractive Hubbard model with the treatment of mean-field calculation~\cite{araujo1,sakai2017,sakai2019,nagai2020,takemori,yubo2022}.
-The attractive Hubbard model, as an effective interacting model accounting for the {\it e}-ph coupling, does not incorporate the retardation effect in the electronic interaction mediated by phonon fields, which affects the superconducting transition temperature ($T_c$) and the emergence of other ordering tendencies.
-Particularly, in the regime of small phonon frequency relevant to most realistic materials, the other electronic instabilities arises.
-For instance, charge-density-wave (CDW) order or bipolaron are driven by the {\it e}-ph coupling, competing with the SC and tremendously suppressing the superconducting $T_c$ \cite{kivelson2018,lee2019,AlexandreReview}.
-The competition between the SC and other electronic instabilities in the {\it e}-ph coupling dominated systems of QC is not captured by previous theoretical studies.
-Moreover, the superconducting fluctuation beyond mean-field calculation generally influences the phase coherence of pairing\cite{kivelson1995}.
-The systematical illustration of the interplay between pairing fluctuation and the special electronic structure on the Penrose lattice such as macroscopically degenerate and confined states, and the cooperative effects of them on the SC and other competing orders are still lacking but essential.
-Hence, the investigation on the {\it e}-ph interaction on QC through an approximation-free theoretical approach that takes all these crucial ingredients into accounts is immensely desired, which will definitely lead a great leap to systematically fathoming the phonon mediated SC and the competition with other dominant instabilities such as CDW on QC.
+The reported Bardeen-Cooper-Schrieffer (BCS) behaviors~\cite{sc-exp,terashima2024,tokumoto2024} for the SC observed in these QCs suggest the relevance of the electron-phonon ({\it e}-ph) interaction in the pairing mechanism.
+In the context of {\it e}-ph coupling (EPC), previous studies of the SC on the QCs are focused on the simplified attractive Hubbard model with the treatment of mean-field (MF) calculations~\cite{araujo1,sakai2017,sakai2019,nagai2020,takemori,yubo2022}.
+The attractive Hubbard model, as an effective interacting model accounting for the EPC, does not capture the retardation effect in the electronic interaction mediated by phonon fields, which substantially affects the ordering tendencies of SC and other instabilities.
+Particularly, in the regime of small phonon frequencies, relevant to most realistic materials, the electronic instabilities such as the charge-density-wave (CDW) and bipolaron are driven by the EPC, tremendously suppressing the transition temperature ($T_c$) of the SC \cite{kivelson2018,lee2019,AlexandreReview}.
+The competition between the SC and other electronic instabilities arising from EPC on the QC is not considered in previous studies.
+Moreover, the superconducting fluctuation beyond the MF calculations generally influences the phase coherence of pairing~\cite{kivelson1995}.
+This aspect might be more serious on the QCs as the lack of translational symmetry might hinder the formation of phase coherence~\cite{ybliu2023}.
+Hence, the investigation on the {\it e}-ph interaction on the QC through an unbiased approach incorporating all these crucial ingredients is immensely desired, which will definitely lead a great leap to fathoming the properties of phonon mediated SC and other orderings such as the CDW on the QCs.